781flyingdutchman/background_downloader/README.md

 # A background file downloader for iOS and Android

-Define where to get your file from, where to store it, and how you want to monitor the download, and the background loader will ensure this is done in a responsible way using native platform background downloaders.  `file_downloader` uses URLSessions on iOS and DownloadWorker on Android, so tasks will complete also when your app is in the background.
+Define where to get your file from, where to store it, and how you want to monitor the download, and the background loader will ensure this is done in a responsible way using native platform background downloaders.  `background_downloader` uses URLSessions on iOS and DownloadWorker on Android, so tasks will complete also when your app is in the background.

 ## Concepts and basic usage